 Sometimes a crisis like the current one provides us with the opportunity to reevaluate and try some new things.
 As many of us work remotely and navigate leading from a distance, how can we actually take advantage of the situation to better connect and interact with our people?
 I don’t know about you, but working from home has actually resulted in reducing the need to meet just to meet.
 My calendar is more open, and I have more time to think.
 I suggest rather than filling the void with reactive work, we should be intentional about coaching, developing, and connecting.
 How can we make every virtual interaction with our people count?

 The one-to-one meeting is not new.
 It’s been around for a while.
 Our research indicates that 56% of employees report having had regular one-to-one meetings.
-But 1 in 3 employees dread meeting with their leader, and 1 in every 5 one-to-ones are canceled.
+But 1 in 3 employees dread meeting with their leader, and 1 in every 5 one-to-ones are cancelled.
 Not surprisingly, one-to-ones haven’t been very effective.

 This is a huge missed opportunity.
 One-to-one meetings serve as a connection point between leaders and employees.
 They encourage authentic communication, meaningful development conversations, and opportunities to coach and collaborate.
 So how can we leverage our new situation to improve our one-to-ones?
 A few suggestions: